History of CenterPoint Energy in Timeline

 2003: HL&P split into Reliant Energy, Texas Genco, and CenterPoint Energy

-2004: CenterPoint Energy to restate finances
+2004: CenterPoint Energy financial restatement

-2004: Private equity firms purchase Texas Genco from Centerpoint
+2004: Private equity firms purchase Texas Genco from CenterPoint

 December 16, 2005: CenterPoint Energy to restate finances

-On December 16, 2005, CenterPoint Energy Inc. announced that it would restate its finances for 2004 and the first three quarters of 2005 to correct accounting errors that overstated revenue and natural gas expenses.
+On December 16, 2005, CenterPoint Energy Inc. announced it would restate its finances for 2004 and the first three quarters of 2005 to correct accounting errors that overstated revenue and natural gas expenses.

 2006: Texas Genco sold to NRG Energy